Home Chapter 1 Chapter 2 Chapter 3 Progress

 Xie Lian’s face warmed.
 “Oh… yes… I suppose…”

-"What has this little one been up to?
-Any trouble with those mortals?" boomed a boar-headed creature, one that Xie Lian recognized as the notorious butcher.
-"Just say the word and I'll take care of it for you!"
+“What has this little one been up to?
+Any trouble with those mortals?” boomed a boar-headed creature, one that Xie Lian recognized as the notorious butcher.
+“Just say the word and I’ll take care of it for you!”
 He laughed boisterously as he thumped a cleaver down as if to prove his devotion—straight into his own booth!
-Wood splintered; several ghosts jumped and scolded him harshly.
+Wood splintered everywhere, and several ghosts jumped before scolding him harshly.

-"Oh—no, no, it's fine...!"
-Xie Lian rushed to throw up his frantically waving hands.
+“Oh, no, no, it’s fine…!”
+Xie Lian rushed to raise his hands, waving them frantically.

 Now, this friendly bombardment, he was used to.
 But tonight, the voices felt thicker, heavier.
 More than he could manage.